Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

   - **SessionLockLost**: This indicates that the lock on the session has expired.
 Callers should attempt to accept the session again.
 This only applies to session-enabled entities.
 Note that this error can occur when the link is detached due to a transient network issue or when the link is idle for 10 minutes.

-  - **SessionCannotBeLocked**: This indicates that the requested session cannot be locked.
+  - **SessionCannotBeLocked**: This indicates that the requested session cannot be locked because the lock is already held elsewhere.
 Once the lock expires, the session can be accepted.

 ### Other common exceptions